Skip to main content

 Special Category Data:

-Article 9(2)(g) For the processing of Special Category Data the lawful basis is where the processing of special categories of personal data is necessary for reasons of substantial public interest.
-It also relates to our public task and the safeguarding of your fundamental rights, and Schedule 1 part 2(6) of the DPA2018 which relates to statutory and government.
+Article 9(2)(g) For the processing of special category data the lawful basis is where the processing of special categories of personal data is necessary for reasons of substantial public interest.
+It also relates to our public task and the safeguarding of your fundamental rights, and Schedule 1 part 2(6) of the Data Protection Act 2018 which relates to statutory and government.

 PEDW will not routinely request special category data as part of our processing activities.
 However, these may be provided as part of the process.
 Please make sure that when you submit special category data it is necessary and relevant to the case.